gavalierm/pab-propresenter-arena-bridge/README.md

 ## How it works

 Script connect to the ProPresenter Websocket API (/stage endpoint) and wait for slide trigger.
-When slide is triggered the Script read the text from the slide and PUT this text into Resolume Arena TEXT BLOCK elemenent.
+When slide is triggered the Script read the text from the slide and PUT this text into Resolume Arena "TextBlock" source.

 ## What you need